Secret to Good Banana Fritters Recipe

 Going Banana - Trivial Stuff on Banana

 - Do you know that banana plant will bear fruits only once?
-After that, the tree is useless unless you want the leaves.
+After that, the tree is purposeless lest you want the leaves for its other uses.

 How to Serve Banana Fritters

-In Malaysia, banana fritters are normally sold by street vendors and most people, including myself, will just buy from these vendors and eat it straight, while driving!!
+In Malaysia, banana fritters are normally sold by street vendors and most people including myself will just buy from these vendors and eat it straight.

-But if you have them in restaurants or hotels, this simple, poor man's food will be given a special status with more appetizing presentations.
+If you have them in restaurants or hotels, this simple, poor man's food will be given the special status with more appetizing presentations.
 So you will get them served with:

 - syrup or honey